-Effective date deferred indefinitely
+Effective date deferred indefinitely.
+Adoption is still permitted.

-Management anticipates that these new and revised standards, interpretations and amendments will be adopted in the Company's financial statements as and when they are applicable and adoption of these new standards, interpretations and amendments, except for finalised version of IFRS 9, may have no material impact on the financial statements of the Company in the period of initial application.
+Management anticipates that these new standards, interpretations and amendments will be adopted in the Company's financial statements for the period of initial application and adoption of these new standards, interpretations and amendments, except for IFRS 9 and IFRS 17, may have no material impact on the financial statements of the Company in the period of initial application.